BioplatformsAustralia/bpaotu/README.md

 - Make changes on a feature branch
 - Submit pull request

-TODO
+MDS TODO

-State cleanup
-Convert updatePlot to start with dispatch

 Clean up query and include contextual info

 - want to incorporate info from the interactive graph modal
 - also will want spatial info for a responsive map

-If filters change then reset plotData; or just when modal is opened/closed Auto update when method is changed
-Cache the calculations
-Provide warning / prevent operations with too many samples Show an update when processing
+Provide warning / prevent operations with too many samples
-Click on points

-- is currently messing wth the zoom
+Click on points is currently messing wth the zoom

 Colour by factors